FuzzyStatic/blizzard/README.md

 fmt.Printf("%+v\n", dat)
 ```

+### Fetching World of Warcraft data

-You can get information about your WoW character profile:
+You can use the functions prefixed with "WoW" to acquire World of Warcraft information.
+For example, you can get information about your WoW character profile:

 ```go
 dat, err := blizz.WoWCharacterProfile("emerald-dream", "Limejelly",